alexellis/k3sup/README.md

 * Bootstrap Kubernetes with k3s onto any VM with `k3sup install` - either manually, during CI or through `cloud-init`
 * Get from zero to `kubectl` with `k3s` on bare-metal, Raspberry Pi (RPi), VMs, AWS EC2, Google Cloud, DigitalOcean, Civo, Linode, Scaleway, and others
 * Build a Highly-Available (HA), multi-master (server) cluster
-* Fetch the KUBECONFIG from an existing cluster with `k3sup pro get-config`
+* Fetch the KUBECONFIG from an existing cluster with `k3sup-pro get-config`
 * Join nodes into an existing `k3s` cluster with `k3sup join`
 * Build a massive cluster for automation and scale-out testing using `k3sup plan` and a JSON file with IP addresses